crystalYoo99/AGANON/README.md

 2. `cd server`
 3. `node ser.js`

-### If you have any trouble with executing AGANON, please contact us thourgh the emain, oraclemiso@naver.com
+If you have any trouble with executing AGANON, please contact us thourgh the e-mail, oraclemiso@naver.com

 ### 3. Major Features
 1. You can select menu page(Economy, religion, education, etc.) what you want.